Kobuleti

 Kobuleti (ქობულეთი, /ka/) is a resort town in Adjara, western Georgia, situated on the eastern coast of the Black Sea.
 It is the seat of Kobuleti Municipality and a seaside resort.
-It was known as Çürüksu during Ottoman rule.

 Geography

-Kobuleti sanatoriums in 2004.
-The sophisticated sanatoriums during Soviet times remained abandoned and plundered until 2004.
-Kobuleti is now a prime touristic center again.

 The city of Kobuleti is situated in the south-western part of Georgia, i.e. the northern part of the Autonomous Republic of Ajara.
 It borders with Ozurgeti Region to the north.
 The Regional centre is Kobuleti City, which stretches along the Black Sea shore.
 It is located 28 km away from the Adjaran capital of Batumi.

 After the civil wars of 1990–1993, the once sophisticated sanatoriums remained abandoned and plundered until 2004.
 Kobuleti has since developed into an upscale tourist center, being especially popular among ethnic Armenians.

 The Kintrishi and Tikeri reserve areas are unique with their bio-diversity.
 One can find rare flora in the Ispani marsh.

 The surrounding region has diverse soil: seashore lowland is rich in peatbog soil.
 There are alpine rocks in the highlands, red soil is found in the hill areas.
 The mountainous area is good for subtropical species.

 Kobuleti has several rivers.
 The most important ones are the Kintrishi River, the Chakvistskali River, the Acharistskali River, the Ochkhamuri River, the Achkva River, and the Dekhva River.
 The town is also home to the Kintrishi Protected Landscape and Kobuleti Managed Reserve.